Gerald W. Abrams

-Gerald William Abrams (born September 26, 1939) is an American television producer who has produced many TV movies starting in the mid-1970s.
+Gerald William Abrams (born September 26, 1939) is an American television producer who produced television films.

 Early life

 Abrams was born on September 26, 1939, in Harrisburg, Pennsylvania, to Samuel David Abrams (1908–1990), who was of Polish-Jewish descent, and his wife Lilian (1909–1998).

 Career

 Abrams graduated from Penn State University and began his television career with WCBS-TV as an account executive.
-He worked his way up through CBS Television national sales to head the West Coast Sales.
+He worked his way up through CBS Television's national sales to become head of the West Coast sales division.
 Shortly after that, he was appointed general sales manager of KCBS-TV, the CBS-owned station in Los Angeles.